-Distaste aside though, I have to tell you this recipe for Potato Ham Omelette Pie sure had me wishing I did like ham!
-(And for any one in the ham-haters club with me … don’t discredit this recipe just yet!
-We can still make this mouth-watering deliciousness with bacon, sausage or even meatless if you are vegetarian.)
+Despite my distaste for ham, though, I have to tell you this recipe for Potato Ham Omelet Pie sure had me wishing I liked it!
+(And for any one in the ham-haters club with me … don’t discredit this recipe!)
+Bronner’s mouth-watering breakfast is easily modified with bacon or sausage.
+Alternatively, leave it meatless for a vegetarian option!

-There are quite a few steps in preparing this recipe, but they are simple.
-And as the saying goes … “Good things come to those who wait!”
+While there are quite a few steps in preparing this recipe, they are simple.
+And so rings true the saying, “Good things come to those who wait!”

 So … from our 2nd edition, Bronner’s Flavorful Favorites cookbook, here it is!